1996 Japanese general election: Koenkai

 Although the significance of Koenkai had diminished as compared to pre-reform, the Koenkai withstood the electoral reform fairly well.
 The electoral reform initially hoped to relegate the role of the Koenkai by moving politicians away from their original electoral district in which they had invested years cultivating personal networks.
 In theory, this tactic should prompt candidates to rely on the party branch and party label for electoral success instead of personal networks.
 Yet, the scholars Krauss and Pekkanen show that politicians, in spite of such incentive, concentrated on spreading their Koenkai to the new district.
 Since the very first 1996 election, there was little evidence that party branches were replacing Koenkai in the assistance of daily activities, electoral mobilization and campaign funding.

 Nevertheless, the Koenkai did diminish in strength; however, not because of the increasingly party-centered system.
-Rather, voters are becoming progressively less interested in joining kōenkai and instead become a floating or an independent voter, despite the politicians’ efforts in providing benefits.
+Rather, voters are becoming progressively less interested in joining kōenkai and instead become a floating or an independent voter, despite the politicians' efforts in providing benefits.

 Withering factional influence

 Factional influence, the endemic corruption that plagued the SNTV system, seems to be similarly on progressive decline.
 The incorporation of a PR system has helped shift the previous solely candidate-centred to an increasingly party-centred system, what the previous Prime Minister Miki Takeo had hoped to accomplish earlier on.
 By 2005, the number of representatives elected on the LDP PR list who were not also dual listed dropped to twenty-six from forty-nine in the 1996 election.

 The Diet also passed a campaign finance bill that allowed for greater public financial assistance of campaigns and simultaneously imposed severe restrictions on donations to individual politicians or factions.
 Distribution of money now has to go through political parties, while responsibility for illegal campaign activities are more strictly monitored.
-Individual Diet members who carry out illegal campaign activities are now subjected to prosecution by the courts, including a possibility of being banned from election.
+Individual Diet members who carry out illegal campaign activities are now subjected to prosecution by the courts, including a possibility of being banned from elections.

 There has also been a tendency of younger Diet members to be less loyal to their faction leaders.
 A notable case is Prime Minister Junichiro Koizumi's effort to reduce faction's power in cabinet formation and party leader selection.
 Koizumi has made it almost a de facto rule that national popularity be the basis of leadership selection.
 The Mori faction to which Koizumi himself belongs, for instance, won twice the party presidential primaries as a result of Koizumi's popularity.

-Enhanced Authority of the Prime Minister
+Enhanced authority of the Prime Minister

 The new advisory councils within the Cabinet Office later proved to be instrumental for succeeding prime ministers in their quest for policy-making authority.
 Prime Minister Koizumi well maneuvered the Councils to exert greater political leadership.
 Furthermore, the Councils made sure to maintain their stronghold by providing the cabinet with both political and support staff.